How do I obtain a visa?

 What is the main format of the activities organised by SHE?

 The short activities organised by SHE are all conducted with an interactive and practice-based approach.
-The Summer Course and Visitors Workshop, for instance, include a visit to the Skills lab, library and study facilities, which are alternated by sessions of self-study and group work that require active learning.
+The Summer Course, for instance, include a visit to the Skills lab, library and study facilities, which are alternated by sessions of self-study and group work that require active learning.
 Short lectures are included to introduce new knowledge.
 The Certificate Courses and the longer-term PhD and master’s programme of SHE consist of distance learning, giving a great deal of independence to the student.
 The on-campus parts of the master’s programme are based on the Problem-Based Learning system, with a strong emphasis on practical exercises carried out either individually or in collaboration with other students.

 Do participants/prospective students need to submit proof of English language proficiency, such as IELTS/TOEFL scores?

 The working language of all SHE activities is English.
 Given the format of these activities, a good command of this language is required.
 Most short-term activities do not require official proof of English language proficiency.